DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

      Subkey fingerprint: 1107 75B5 D101 FB36 BC6C  911B EB77 4491 D9FF 06E2
 ```

 When Tor is installed, start Tor.
 That could be done in two ways.
-You can launch the browser (it’s much easier to use then a few years ago) or only start Tor (like tor.exe on WIndows).
+You can launch the browser (it’s much easier to use then a few years ago) or only start Tor (like tor.exe on Windows).
 Only Tor should be located at `.\Tor Browser\Browser\TorBrowser\Tor`.
 You won't notice anything if you launch Tor without the browser (nothing visible will start).

 Start Electrum.
 To access the settings in Electrum, you need to open a wallet.